Snow. Ice. Wind. And sometimes the perfect storm: all three at once. A winter road trip alone can definitely come with a few hazards.

 - Don't drive with your jacket in the back seat.
 It's tempting to shed your jacket in a warm car to be comfortable but should you have an accident or another incident that cuts the heat and prevents you from getting to your jacket easily you'll be glad you kept it on.

 - Kick the snow off your boots.
 There are two reasons for this.
-Snow stuck on the bottom of your boots give you less control over the pedals.
-Also, the less snow in your car the less melted water there will be and the less vapour to fog your windows.
+Snow stuck on the bottom of your boots give you less control over the car pedals.
+Also, the less snow in your car the less melted water there will be and the less vapor to fog your windows.